 Within 90 days after the trustor’s death give notice of the trustor’s death to the Director of Health Services if the trustor received Medi-Cal or other health care benefits.

 The notice gets sent to the Director of California Victim Compensation and Government Claims Board within 90 days of the trustor’s death if an heir or beneficiary of the trust is in a correctional facility or in prison.
-Also sometimes the real property does not get transferred or funded into a trust, in this case, please read the California Probate Code 850 article.
+Also sometimes the real property does not get transferred or funded into a trust, in this case, learn how California Probate Code 850 can help.

 When people serve as trustees they have a personal legal duty to follow the written instructions in the trust.